Yes, you can get better 7.3 MPG and Horsepower.

 Which holds true with our data of 7.3 Diesel MPG, at roughly 13-14 MPG, averaging around 25-30% better than a similarly powered gas engine.

-A few things about these 7.3 MPG stats:
+But hold on—there's a few things about these 7.3 MPG stats:

 First, all theoretical statistics on MPG are complete BS—only your own field data is reliable for you.
 Because the way you drive, the quality of the diesel fuel you put in your vehicle, and how well you maintain your engine are what will truly determine your own results.